Dr Eun-Seok Kim

 - Member of the Department of Business Analytics and Applied Economics

-Dr Eun-Seok Kim is a Senior Lecturer (Associate Professor) in Operations Management at Queen Mary, University of London.
+Dr Eun-Seok Kim is a Reader in Operations Management at Queen Mary, University of London.
 He has BSc, MSc and PhD degrees in Operational Research from KAIST (Korea Advanced Institute of Science and Technology), South Korea.
 Before joining Queen Mary, he was a Senior Lecturer in Operations Management and Programme Leader in MSc Global Supply Chain Management at Middlesex University.

 - BUS002: Operations Management